Tirzepatide: Legal status

-The U.S. Food and Drug Administration (FDA) granted the application for tirzepatide priority review designation.
-The FDA approved Mounjaro for use in the U.S. in 2022.
+The US Food and Drug Administration (FDA) granted the application for tirzepatide priority review designation.
+Mounjaro was approved for medical use in the US in 2022.

 In July 2022, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending granting a marketing authorization for the medicinal product Mounjaro, intended for the treatment of type 2 diabetes.
 Tirzepatide was approved for medical use in the European Union in September 2022.

 In December 2024, the FDA approved tirzepatide (Zepbound) as the first medication to be used in the treatment of moderate to severe obstructive sleep apnea.
 The FDA granted the application for tirzepatide (Zepbound) fast track, priority review, and breakthrough therapy designations for the treatment of moderate to severe obstructive sleep apnea.
 The FDA granted the approval of Zepbound to Eli Lilly.

+Tirzepatide was approved for treatment of type 2 diabetes in the US in May 2022, in the European Union in September 2022, in Canada in November 2022, and in Australia in December 2022.
+The US Food and Drug Administration (FDA) considers it a first-in-class medication.

+The FDA approved it for weight loss in November 2023.
+Also in November 2023, the UK Medicines and Healthcare products Regulatory Agency revised the indication for tirzepatide (as Mounjaro) to include weight management and weight loss.

+In December 2024, the FDA revised the indication for tirzepatide (as Zepbound) to include the treatment of moderate-to-severe obstructive sleep apnea.

+Names

+Tirzepatide is the international nonproprietary name.

+Tirzepatide is sold under the brand names Mounjaro and Zepbound.

 Shortage

-In the U.S., some compounding pharmacies prepare compounded versions of a drug on the FDA's drug shortages list if the compounded drug meets certain conditions detailed in federal law.
-The FDA declared a shortage of tirzepatide in December 2022.
+In the US, some compounding pharmacies prepare compounded versions of a drug on the FDA's drug shortages list if the compounded drug meets certain conditions detailed in federal law.
+The US Food and Drug Administration (FDA) declared a shortage of tirzepatide in December 2022.
 It declared the shortage over in October 2024, but enforcement was delayed until the end of 2024, after a lawsuit by compounding pharmacies challenged the declaration.

-The U.S. National Association of Boards of Pharmacy says there are tens of thousands of online pharmacies operating out of compliance with state and federal regulations or the association's recommendations.
+The US National Association of Boards of Pharmacy says there are tens of thousands of online pharmacies operating out of compliance with state and federal regulations or the association's recommendations.
 The FDA has not evaluated these for safety and effectiveness and they are thus considered not to have been shown to be safe or effective.